i4mi/fhir-resources-r4/README.md

 - STU 3
 - R4

+_NOTE:_ This library will get splited for every version, so we can implement the i4mi smart types.

 How do I select the resource from a specific Version?
 Just import resources from the path with the version you want.
 For FHIR STU3: